ManpreetSohal/CineAddicts_data/README.md

 # CineAddicts_data
-Program to fetch and store data in database of movies on WikiData and TMDB.
+PHP program that fetches data of all movie instances on WikiData and stores it inside a MySQL database.